Pehepe50/timelineR/README.md

 timelineR
 =========

-This is a project to make a timeline in R
+This is a project to make a easy way to draw a timeline in R